valkyrie-fnd/valkyrie-event-adapter/docs/interfaces/ValkyrieReceiver.md

 # Interface: ValkyrieReceiver

-Interface to be implemented per provider
+Interface to be implemented per provider.

+Functions will be triggered by  [ValkyrieWrapper](../classes/ValkyrieWrapper.md) when it receives event messages from the wrapper.

 ## Table of contents